insected/bobbae_gcp-wiki/Healthcare-and-Life-Sciences.md

 This [github repository](https://github.com/isb-cgc/RunningWorkflows-on-the-GoogleCloud) is  for the running workflows on the Google Cloud Platform for the ISB-CGC.
 The documentation at http://isb-cancer-genomics-cloud.readthedocs.org.

-### Pachyderm

-[Pachyderm](https://www.pachyderm.com/) is a data science platform that combines Data Lineage with End-to-End Pipelines on Kubernetes, engineered for the enterprise.

 ### Qwiklabs